Move For Hunger Kicks Off Their Fresh Food Initiatives with Big Transports in California, Ohio, and New Jersey

 “The key here has been flexibility and communication,” Jackie continued.
 “Despite our best efforts, there are always unexpected circumstances, but good communication and agility by all parties have made for some very successful transports.
 Some agencies were nervous about committing to two full pallets of fresh produce, wondering how efficiently they could get it distributed.
 But they were pleasantly surprised at the freshness of the produce and how quickly it went out the door.
 One agency is considering starting a farmer's market outside their doors for the local community during harvest season.
 It's all about getting healthy nutritious food to the tables of the hungry.”

-Consistency is key to a beneficial relationship, and Move For Hunger has partnered with Last Mile Food and the Freestore Food Bank, both in Cincinnati, on a weekly food transport that started last month with the help of Bell Moving and Storage.
+Consistency is key to a beneficial relationship, and Move For Hunger has partnered with Last Mile Food Rescue and the Freestore Food Bank, both in Cincinnati, on a weekly food transport that started last month with the help of Bell Moving and Storage, a Wheaton agent.
 The food is donated by the Castellini Group of Companies and is transported to the Freestore Food Bank in downtown Cincinnati.
 The food contains all healthy, fresh food that can be hard to come by at a food bank or what may be too expensive at the grocery store - berries, mushrooms, spinach, peppers, broccoli, asparagus, potatoes, watermelon, and squash.

 Access to fresh food is so important because many of those who are food insecure don’t have a local grocery store which can classify the area as a food desert.
 People residing in rural areas and urban communities with a large minority population have a higher likelihood of living in a food desert.
 Since fresh, healthy food can be very hard to come by, the residents often rely on cheaper food which is normally not as nutritious and can lead to a variety of health problems.